-The following awards are sponsored by the Department of Epidemiology for degree candidates in the Department.
+The following awards are sponsored by the Department of Epidemiology for degree candidates in the department.

 These awards are issued to incoming students by the Admissions and Credentials Committee; there is no application process outside of a review of each student’s application package.

-THE DYAR AWARD
+THE ROBERT DYAR MEMORIAL FUND

 Dr. Robert Dyar (MPH ’37, DrPH ’38) established this award to support Department of Epidemiology students who are concurrently pursuing medical degrees and who demonstrate a commitment to incorporating these fields in their research and future careers.
 The award is designed for Epidemiology graduate students also seeking medical degrees and is open to PhD, ScD, and DrPH applicants.
 Funds will be used to offset tuition or issue a stipend.